I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-setoptions.md

 <p>The <i>pmszFeatureOptionBuf</i> input buffer must be constructed in the same way as the output buffer of the <b>IPrintCoreUI2::GetOptions</b> method.
 That is, the feature/option keyword pairs must be in MULTI_SZ format, and each item in the list is separated from the next by a null character.
 A pair of null characters terminates the list.</p>

-<p>If the input buffer contains a feature keyword or its option keyword that is not recognized, or the feature is recognized but not supported in the current sticky mode (see <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a>), then the feature/option pair is ignored, and the current option for that feature continues to be in effect.</p>
+<p>If the input buffer contains a feature keyword or its option keyword that is not recognized, or the feature is recognized but not supported in the current sticky mode (see <a href="https://msdn.microsoft.com/b7f79841-f82c-4a60-9c2f-58772a65a5eb">Replacing Driver-Supplied Property Sheet Pages</a>), then the feature/option pair is ignored, and the current option for that feature continues to be in effect.</p>

 <p>This method is supported only for UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> and <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.</p>

-<p>For more information, see <a href="NULL">Using GetOptions and SetOptions</a>.</p>
+<p>For more information, see <a href="https://msdn.microsoft.com/c8b5c235-0b74-47c8-b6ba-eba810a8467b">Using GetOptions and SetOptions</a>.</p>

 ## -requirements
 <table>